chris-cartaya/batman-symbol/README.md

 - **Completion Date:** July 9, 2024
 - **Last Modified:** July 9, 2024

+## To-Do

+- [ ] Fix the tiny bit of yellow visible on the left side of the logo when zooming in on mobile.
+- [ ] Address the faint black line appearing on the "ear" element when zooming in or out.
+- [ ] Refactor CSS to improve responsiveness.

 ## Credits

 - [One Person Studio](https://www.youtube.com/@OnePersonStudioo) for the original inspiration and tutorial.